 Prague cafe culture was a pivotal element of Kafka’s life and an inspiration to his writing.
 The characters in his novels and short stories are often coffee drinkers.
 Kafka’s writing often instills in the reader a jumpy and jittery feeling of having drunk one coffee too many.
 So what were Kafka’s coffee preferences?
 Did he take it with cream and/or sugar?

 Unfortunately, the answer to this question remains elusive.
-Max Brod, Kafka’s friend, editor, and biographer, often describes Prague’s cafes, never mentions Kafka actually drinking coffee in Franz Kafka: A biography.
+Max Brod, Kafka’s friend, editor, and biographer, often describes Prague’s cafes but never mentions Kafka actually drinking coffee in Franz Kafka: A biography.
 As fused as Kafka’s name is with coffee culture, after several weeks of reading online and hard-copy biographies of Kafka, I can only venture an educated guess as to whether he drank our favorite beverage.

 Franz Kafka by Max Brod